 Rutland Regional Medical Center Transitional Care Program helps adults with chronic illness return home safely.
-We bridge services between the hospital to home by creating partnerships between patients, caregivers, family members, and Registered Nurse and Social Worker.
+We bridge services between the hospital to home by creating partnerships between patients, caregivers, family members, and Registered Nurse.
 As a team we work to promote recovery, good health and help to find resources to make coping with illness easier.

 How Does the Program Work?